sjakthol/aws-kms-crypt/README.md

 The following steps are taken when the data is encrypted:

-1. A random 16 byte initialization vector is generated with the [GenerateRandom](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateRandom.html) KMS API call (shell) or through a platform-specific randomness API (NodeJS)
+1. A random 16 byte initialization vector is generated with the [GenerateRandom](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateRandom.html) KMS API call (shell) or through a platform-specific randomness API (Node, Python)
 2. A data encryption key for AES-128 algorithm is generated with the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html)` KMS API call
 3. The input data is encrypted locally with AES-128-CBC algorithm using the plaintext version of the generated data key together with the generated IV for encryption.